SoLoro/Teaching-Activities-Of-The-University/README.md

 *QT*
 ____
 ## How to use it?
-- After downloading the files, you first need to restore the developed database.
+- After downloading the files, you need to restore the developed database first.
 The folder ,,Database,, contains 2 views of the same database, using either or each of them, you can get full access to the idea and implementation of the project.
 - ___Recovery paths___:

     - **Using a backup:**